hasura/graphql-engine/docs/graphql/manual/hasura-cli/reference.rst

 ^^^^^^^^^

 Alternatively, environment variables can also be read from the ``.env`` file, created manually by the user, at the project root directory.
-A global flag, ``--envfile``, is added to explicitly get the ``.env`` file created by the user, which defaults to ``.env`` if no flag is provided.
+A global flag, ``--envfile``, is available to explicitly get the ``.env`` file created by the user, which defaults to ``.env`` if no flag is provided.